RISHABH1270/Kubernetes_Cheatsheet/README.md

-# Kubernetes Hands-on with Minikube — Cheatsheet
+# Dive into Kubernetes with Minikube: Your Ultimate Hands-On Cheatsheet!

 This is a concise, beginner-oriented reference guide containing essential Kubernetes commands I’m using while practicing locally with Minikube.
 I will continue to expand it with additional commands and detailed explanations — updates coming soon! 🚀